 Why Create a Media Kit?

-A media kit can be emailed out to potential advertisers and can also have its own page on your blog, so it can be accessed by someone visiting who may be interested in advertising.
+A media kit (you can see my media kit here) can be emailed out to potential advertisers and can also have its own page on your blog, so it can be accessed by someone visiting who may be interested in advertising.
 The examples of a media kit in the EBA materials are wonderful.
 They are full of ideas for those just dipping our toes into media kit creation.
 Yet, the design of a media kit is much more detailed than simply typing information onto a page.
 As you can see with Ruth Soukup’s example below (the creator of EBA), many media kits have a design element to make them stand out:

 There are a multitude of options for hiring out the design of your media kit and even some plug and play options.
 However, most of them don’t make customizing it to fit your needs and your brand very simple.
 As for hiring someone to create one, I know at this point in my blogging career, I’d much rather save the money I would pay to a designer and use it for advertising.
 There are many worthwhile expenses in blogging and continually evaluating what is worth spending money on and what isn’t is the sign of a wise business owner.